HexdDesign/i3-Theme-Switcher/README.md

 ## OFFICIAL DOCUMENTATIONS ・・・・・

 >[!IMPORTANT]
 >Please - review official documentions for accurate integrations and dependencies!
+Documentation file included in general location in this repo by the name of - Documentation.

 :zap: 〢ARCH LINUX WIKI